Skip to Content

 Some of the flowers bloom super quickly (including the ones in my photo above), so catch them as early as you can for those pretty spring Instagram photos!

-If it’s warm enough, you can even have a cute picnic here – bring a blanket and some snacks, or grab some takeout from one of the best restaurants in the Harbourfront neighbourhood.
+If it’s warm enough, you can even have a cute picnic here – just bring a blanket and some snacks.

 LOCATION: 479 Queens Quay W, Toronto, ON